-There is, sadly, no UK directory of postal paths so if you are looking for your local one, you may have to do some research first.
+THERE is, sadly, no UK directory of postal paths so if you are looking for your local one, you may have to do some research first.
 Rural posties were given Route Cards detailing their daily walks but these were not as a rule archived or kept.
 Some do survive in family archives or local history collections.
 It took me five years' research to track down the two dozen or so for my book.
-I can happily share those with you on this website.
+I happily share those with you below.
 I also have a UK Google Map on which I have noted the paths found so far - please email me (alanjcleaver@gmail.com) if you manage to track down your local ones and I will add them to the map.

 Elsie Rowson would walk this 11.5 mile route every day except Sunday in all weathers.
 After her death in 2013, her family decided to turn the trek into a memorial walk.
 You can learn more about Elsie's Walk including a map on the dedicated website.